Orland-L/EmailSender/README.md

 ## API
 The EmailSender API library contains the following 3 classes:

-- EmailSenderAPI.EmailSenderService: The service class that can send emails synchronously and asynchronously.
+- `EmailSenderAPI.EmailSenderService`: The service class that can send emails synchronously and asynchronously.
 The two methods `SendMail(string recipient, string subject, string body)` and `SendMailAsync(string recipient, string subject, string body)` can be called from the application code.
-- EmailSenderAPI.EmailSenderCredential: The configuration class that contains information for the SMTP server credentials.
+- `EmailSenderAPI.EmailSenderCredential`: The configuration class that contains information for the SMTP server credentials.
-- EmailSenderAPI.EmailSendException: The exception class whose instance may be thrown upon failure of email send.
+- `EmailSenderAPI.EmailSendException`: The exception class whose instance may be thrown upon failure of email send.
 The API will retry up to a total of 3 times(including the initial attempt) before throwing exception.
 It can be caught and handled by the client code.

 ## Web App